synesthete/OpenerManifest/README.md

 }
 ```

+The contents of the `script` field are executed in a `UIWebView`, which gives it a full set of functionality but is a bit slow and costly.
+The `script2` field is instead run inside of an engine that uses JavaScriptCore, which is much more performant but doesn't have some small functionality that the `UIWebView` has.
+For convenience, the environment that the `script2` field is executed in has the following functions.

+- `httpRequest` makes a blocking call to download the contents of a URL.
+- `jsonRequest` makes a blocking call to download the contents of a URL and parses the results into JSON.
+- `btoa` base 64 encodes its input.
+- `htmlDecode` decodes HTML entities in the input string.

+If `script2` is provided it's used, otherwise we fall back to `script` if specified.
+Clients prior to version 1.1.8 are only capable of using the `script` field.

-Some common scenarios and best practices for using `script` are outlined [here](Best\ Practices.md).
+Some common scenarios and best practices for using the script fields are outlined [here](Best\ Practices.md).
 Opener enforces a timeout of 15 seconds if `completionHandler` isn't called.

 ### Testing